 Step 3: Darkness

 For the same reason as needing the light source to be as “pure UV” as possible, we also need to endeavour to cut out any ambient light from the environment.
-We’re talking total darkness, the light from a phone, a window or even the moon can cause the fluorescence to be overpowered in your photograph.
+We’re talking total darkness!
+The light from a phone, a window or even the moon can cause the fluorescence to be overpowered in your UV fluorescence photograph.
 The more light you can cut out, the better your results will be!

 Once you have the UV lights as the only source of light, make sure there is nothing around your environment that will fluoresce more than the subject.
 Specks of dust and hairs on the subject will glow brighter than you would expect, and white sheets or a rogue bottle of tonic water (another interesting subject to play around with) will produce enough fluorescence of their own to contaminate your main subject.

 In the shot of a white lily above, you can see dust on the black background, glowing under the UV light.
 Although we didn’t aim for this in the shot above, deliberately adding specks of UV ink to backgrounds can create some interesting effects and bokeh to experiment with.